paraspell/docs/docs/sdk/xcmPallet.md

 Transact option in builder consists of three parameters
 - **Hex**: Hex of an operation that should execute on destination chain - Needs to be created on destination chain
 - **originType**: Optional parameter defaulted to "SovereignAccount", but can optionally be set to "Native", "XCM" or "SuperUser"
-- **TWeight**: Optional parameter defaulted to being autofilled if not specified.
+- **TWeight**: Optional parameter, autofilled if not specified.
 If specified it is used as maxFallbackWeight parameter in V3 and V4 transact transfers.

 > [!NOTE]
 >`V3` and `V4` Transact cannot transfer currency and transact in same call.
 You need to deposit currencies into sovereign account of the origin account on destination chain - its location is `(Parent, Parachain: Original Parachain, Account)`.
 This address can be calculated with following API: `locationToAccountApi.convert_location`.
 The `.currency()` parameter serves for specifying in which currency should the SDK buy execution, so amount parameter can be random number (Only applies for calls to/from V3/V4 chains).